amritshenava98/amritshenava98/README.md

-## Hey there 👋
+# About Me 👋
-### My name is Amrit Shenava and I am a software developer based in New York
+### My name is Amrit Shenava and I am a senior at Kent State University majoring in CS with a concentration in Information Security and minoring in Entrepreneurship.